|

 AL Al Gruno from QT

-GK Gord Kempe
+GK Gord Kempe TU

 PM Pat Maa BG from QT